Aliases for LRAT Gene

 GeneCards Summary for LRAT Gene

 LRAT (Lecithin Retinol Acyltransferase (Phosphatidylcholine--Retinol O-Acyltransferase)) is a Protein Coding gene.
 Diseases associated with LRAT include Leber Congenital Amaurosis 14 and Leber Congenital Amaurosis.
-Among its related pathways are Phototransduction and Metabolism of xenobiotics by cytochrome P450.
+Among its related pathways are Vitamin digestion and absorption and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring acyl groups and retinol binding.

 UniProtKB/Swiss-Prot for LRAT Gene